acheype/cantharella/README.md

 #### Building

-First construct the war from the project sources with mvn (from the project root)
+First, from the project root, construct the war from the project sources with mvn :

     mvn clean package

-Then copy this war and the sql scripts (if needed, replace the version number)
+Then copy this war and the sql scripts (if needed, replace the version number) :

-    cp cantharella.web/target/cantharella-1.2.2.war docker/cantharella-web/cantharella.war
+    cp cantharella.web/target/cantharella-1.2.2.war docker/dev/cantharella-web/cantharella.war
-    cp -R sql docker/cantharella-db/docker-entrypoint-initdb.d
+    cp -R sql docker/dev/cantharella-db/docker-entrypoint-initdb.d

-Then build the images (cantharella.db and cantharella.web)
+Then build the project images (`cantharella-db` and `cantharella-web` at the same time)

-    cd docker
+    cd docker/dev
     docker-compose build

 #### Starting the application

-Go into the docker directory and launch the application with the docker-compose command :
+Go into the `docker/dev` directory and launch the application with the docker-compose command :

     docker-compose up

-Then, you can verify the status of the two containers (cantharella.db and cantharella.web) :
+Then, you can verify the status of the two containers (`cantharella-db` and `cantharella-web`) :

     docker ps